Indonesia: COVID cases surge as 'pandemic fatigue' sets in | DW | 23.06.2021

 Riono described it as a stage when the COVID surge is caused not only by the character of the virus but also by human behavior such as underestimating the pandemic and ignoring health protocols like wearing masks, washing hands, maintaining physical distance and limiting mobility and social interaction.

-The expert urged the government to speed up the inoculation program in a bid to reach herd immunity.
+The expert urged the government to speed up the inoculation program to reach herd immunity.

 Indonesia aims to vaccinate at least 70% of its population, or about 181.5 million people, by April 2022.
 But the pace of immunization has been slow.
 Only about 12 million people have been fully vaccinated so far while around 23 million have received at least one shot of the vaccine.